 [A legacy from the late US Supreme Court Justice John Paul Stevens]

 I usually make my topical comments on Twitter, reserving blog posts for less ephemeral subjects.
-So it was, earlier this month when the retired American lawyer and jurist John Paul Stevens died on the 16th, at the venerable age of ninety-nine.
+So it was when the retired American lawyer and jurist John Paul Stevens died on the 16th of this month at the venerable age of ninety-nine.
 I raised my glass to mark his passing, as did many Oxfordians.
 Stevens was not just a lover of Shakespeare, he was a quiet but known partisan of mine.
-(WSJ login required for that, sorry.)
+(WSJ login required, sorry.)

 Here is the news that merits a post: in covering Stevens’s life, the New Yorker magazine has included, in its issue for 5 & 12 August, a piece by Tyler Foggatt titled “Poetic Justice” in the paper edition (Talk of the Town section) and “Justice Stevens’s Dissenting Shakespeare Theory” online.

 For reasons of etiquette as well as legality I’m not going to purloin the whole article.
 The first paragraph should serve to get you to go read the rest at the magazine’s site.
 It can be found at this link [newyorker.com], or by clicking the screencap.